Vision: Increase International Star class membership and participation.

 Requirements:

-Allocation: Boats will be allocated by the SEA oversight committee according to qualifications, plan of use of the Team, demonstrated interest in the class and future sailing.
+Allocation: Boats will be allocated by the SEA Program oversight committee according to qualifications, plan of use of the Team, demonstrated interest/involvement in the class and future Star sailing.
 If the boat or equipment is not being used as agreed or not being used properly, SEA will notify the borrower in writing.
 The borrower will have 30 days to correct their deficiency (s).
 SEA retains the right to recall the boat and all its equipment at any time.
 In the case of single use allocations, the oversight committee will keep that performance in mind for future applications.

 SEA program allocation weighting, in order of importance: